Find out what to do if you're not happy with a Child Benefit decision and the steps to take before making an appeal.

 On this page:

-Even if you can't appeal, you can still ask the Child Benefit Office for an explanation of their decision.
+Even if you can't ask for a reconsideration, you can still ask the Child Benefit Office for an explanation of their decision.

-Usually the person who claims the Child Benefit makes the appeal.
+This is usually the person who claims the Child Benefit.

 You can ask an independent adviser to do it as long as you have given written authority for them to act on your behalf.

-If you're an appointee and claim Child Benefit for someone else, you can make the appeal for them.
+If you're an appointee and claim Child Benefit for someone else, you can make the request for them.

-You must say in your appeal what you think is wrong.
+You must say what you think is wrong.

-You will need to send your letter or completed form CH24A to:
+You will need to send your completed form or letter to:

 Child Benefit Office